tvorova-tvornica/anagram-solver/README.md

 # anagram-solver

-This app allows users to upload wikidata json generated from https://query.wikidata.org/querybuilder/?uselang=en to populate its database and to query anagrams for matching persons available in database.
+This app allows admin user to schedule celebrities import from WikiData and unauthenticated users to resolve anagrams.

 ## backend app
 Backend is built using ASP.NET core and Postgres.